+Note from the IGATE Project

+A pattern of slight decline in attendance is observed in control schools, suggesting the impact of the persistent drought; it is possible that this situation is understated in the data, given the pressure on teachers to report high attendance rates.
+On the other hand, a consistent pattern of improved attendance is observed in treatment schools.
+A similar effect is observed when the analysis is disaggregated by intervention component.
+The observation is corroborated by qualitative data.
+The results suggest that IGATE is having a positive impact on attendance, although this impact is probably not fully captured due to (a) over-reporting of attendance in school records and (b) the impact of the persistent drought, particularly among the most vulnerable households.

+An analysis of attendance rates by wealth quintile indicated an important effect of IGATE among girls in the lowest wealth quintile (i.e. the most marginalised).
+At the baseline, girls in the lowest wealth quintile in treatment schools had significantly lower average attendance rates than their peers in the same quintile attending control schools.
+However, the average attendance rate at the lowest wealth quintile has increased in treatment schools, while the average attendance rate for the same quintile in control schools remained stable.
+As a result, the average attendance rate for the lowest wealth quintile was no longer significantly different between treatment and control schools at the midline.
+The results indicate that IGATE is having a positive effect in increasing attendance rates among the most marginalised girls.

 Qualitative data points to positive impacts of PW, MG, VSL, and BEEP on improving attendance since each contributes to lessening or eliminating some key barriers to girls’ schooling.
 For example, girls who are PW club members described how PW and MG help to make school more girl-friendly, which included addressing GBV issues.
 District Education Officers (DEOs), school heads, teachers, community members, and parents described how participating in VSL has helped families pay for their daughters’ (and sons’) school-related costs.
 DEOs, school heads, teachers, community members, parents, and girls recounted that receiving a bicycle through BEEP has not only reduced girls’ travel time from home to school but, perhaps more importantly, has made that daily journey safer for girls.

 During FGDs, many PW club members described how their participation in the PW club helped them to stay in school, thus demonstrating the positive impact of this intervention, not only on girls’ attendance but also on retention and enrolment.
 All the girls who participated in FGDs said they either liked or really liked being members of the PW.
 These girls talked about liking the club’s sports and arts activities (such as playing ball games, singing, drama, and reciting poems).